The Macroeconomic Goals That Clash

 Governments face similar dilemmas, but on a much bigger scale.
 They're constantly playing this economic tug-of-war where pulling too hard towards one goal might mean sacrificing another.
 It's like trying to keep five different apps running smoothly on a phone with 2% battery life - something's got to give!

-The Fantastic Four: Macro-Conflicts That Keep Economists Up at Night
+IB Economics Macro-Conflicts That Keep Economists Up at Night

 Let's dive into the four main conflicts that make economic policymakers reach for the paracetamol bottle: